It’s not feedback or criticism we’re afraid of.

 Always give feedback as a “loving critic” — constructive feedback that is given with the intention to improve someone’s ability; given with good intentions and given with care — you’ll be surprised by the response.

-Steer away from personal opinions or feedback given on a deeper, emotional level.
+Steer away from personal opinions or emotional feedback.